I went to MozCon, and all I got was this massive amount of marketing and SEO knowledge.

 So how do you do that for your own company?
 Create a brand strategy.

-Even the smallest company can (and should) create a brand strategy.
+Even the smallest company can (and should) build a brand strategy.
 And the bigger you are, the more important it is, because it becomes much harder to control your brand if you have more touchpoints but no game plan in place.

 Here are Dana’s tips.